 Whom to Contact After Being Scammed

 A scam constitutes fraud, which is a criminal act.
 Notify law enforcement immediately once you realize that you have been conned.
 This will enable you to obtain a police report, which could possibly help you recoup your losses.
 It will also allow law enforcement to begin their investigation promptly.
-At the very least, your notifying law enforcement will allow them to issue proper warnings about the ploy to others.
+At the very least, your report will allow them to issue proper warnings about the ploy to others.

 Your Family Members and Friends